My Philosophy on Camera Gear

 Traveling With My Photography Gear

 As I mentioned above, I like to keep things light and simple.
-If it doesn’t fit in the bag below (and it’s a small bag), it doesn’t come with me.
+If it doesn’t fit in a small backpack (and it’s a small bag), it doesn’t come with me.
 However, if I’m traveling on a plane, I usually pack my tripod, ballhead, and chargers in my packed luggage.
-Mainly so I don’t have to go lugging them around in the airport.
+Mainly, so I don’t have to go lugging them around in the airport.